AffanUlHaqKhan/W5500_NucleoF410rb_MQTT/README.md

 # W5500_NucleoF410rb_MQTT

  Connecting Nucleo F410RB to a MQTT broker.
+Netowrk IP is static.
+DNS is used to resolve the domain name for the broker, alternatively an IP can also be provided.

  Components:
  STM3 Nucleo F410RB